-Months down the line, but we still cannot stop talking about this phone, and its not just because many a people are still hurling praises at it.
+Months down the line, but we still cannot stop talking about this phone!
+Yes, its an age-old device right now, but there are numerous reasons why many a people are still hurling praises at it.
 Simply put, the Mate 8 is a MASTERPIECE, and there is just so much that other phone companies can emulate; and like most people, we cannot downplay this fact.

 In a world where Samsung and Apple are the maestros of providing premium phones- thanks to an aspect of enhancing novelty to the game, with “never-seen-before features” – it has become a tall order for other brands to even try calling what they are making a “premium phone”, let alone rear their heads in the presence of these two smartphone giants.